skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Agile Project Management/Week1.md

 * __Organizational transfer of learning:__ On Scrum Teams, everyone is encouraged to learn skills that may be new to them as they support other team members.

+## Kanban
+Kanban has two key benefits.
+First, it offers transparent visual feedback about the status of work in progress.
+Second, it ensures the team only accepts a sustainable amount of in-progress work.